mitra052/Cancer-Detection-Kaggle/README.md

 **About**

 ```
-This repository contains Training Data and Testing Data for Binary Classification of Cancer into
-AML(Acute myeloid Leukemia) and ALL(Acute Lymphoblastic Leukemia).
-These datasets contain measurements
-corresponding to ALL and AML samples from Bone Marrow and Peripheral Blood.
-Intensity values have been
-re-scaled such that overall intensities for each chip are equivalent.
+This repository contains Training Data and Testing Data for Binary Classification of Cancer into AML(Acute myeloid Leukemia) and \ ALL(Acute Lymphoblastic Leukemia).
+These datasets contain measurementscorresponding to ALL and AML samples from Bone Marrow and \ Peripheral Blood.
+Intensity values have been re-scaled such that overall intensities for each chip are equivalent. \

 ```